 Selling and administrative expense principally includes sales and engineering payroll and related fringes, advertising and marketing expenditures as well as all corporate and administrative functions and other costs that support our operations.
-The majority of these expenses are fixed.
+Variable compensation based on the Company's performance is included in selling and administrative expense.
 An advantage of our operating model is that as revenue grows, we have significant operating leverage on our fixed selling and administrative cost structure.